geoffroym/library-microservices-demo/README.md

 ## Services

 ### Book Service:
-Manage books (CRUD)
+- Manage books (CRUD)
-Keep track of stock quantities
+- Keep track of stock quantities
-Exposes an endpoint to decrease stock when an order is placed
+- Exposes an endpoint to decrease stock when an order is placed

 ### Order Service:
-Place and list orders
+- Place and list orders
-Talks to the Book Service to check and update stock before saving an order
+- Talks to the Book Service to check and update stock before saving an order

 ## Tech Stack

-Java + Spring Boot
+- Java + Spring Boot
+- React, Vite

-REST (with RestTemplate)
+- REST (with RestTemplate)

-Postman (for testing)
+- Postman (for testing)
+- RabbitMQ
+- Docker